 -

-You Deserve New Mexico AdvocatesAt Harvey, Foote & Baker we are New Mexico-based attorneys who understand how scary and difficult this time can be.
+You Deserve New Mexico AdvocatesAt Harvey, Foote & Baker Law Firm we are New Mexico-based attorneys who understand how scary and difficult this time can be.
 When you work with us, we can guarantee that you, your family, and your case are of the highest priority to us.

 -